prashantbaher/tcc-blog/_drafts/create-perimeter-circle.md

 ---
 categories: Solidworks-macros
-title:  Solidworks Macros - Create Circle From VBA Macro
+title:  Solidworks Macros - Create Perimeter Circle From VBA Macro
 ---

-In this post, I tell you about *how to create Circle through Solidworks VBA Macros* in a sketch.
+In this post, I tell you about *how to create Perimeter Circle through Solidworks VBA Macros* in a sketch.

-The process is almost identical with previous [Solidworks Sketch Macros - Create Line](/solidworks-macros/sketch-create-line) post.
+The process is identical with previous [Solidworks Sketch Macros - Create Circle](/solidworks-macros/create-circle) post.

-In this post, I tell you about `CreateCircle` method from **Solidworks** `SketchManager` object.
+In this post, I tell you about `PerimeterCircle` method from **Solidworks** `SketchManager` object.

 This method is ***most updated*** method, I found in *Solidworks API Help*.

-So ***use this method*** if you want to create a new **Circle**.
+So ***use this method*** if you want to create a new **Perimeter Circle**.

-Below is the `code` sample for creating *a Circle*.
+Below is the `code` sample for creating *a Perimeter Circle*.

 ```vb
 Option Explicit